Mark Woodworth faces a third trial for a 1990 murder in northwest Missouri.

 PLATTE CO., Mo. - A Missouri man accused of murder was back in court Friday facing a third trial for murder that happened more than 20 years ago.

-Mark Woodworth was released last February after his conviction was overturned twice for the 1990 murder of Cathy Robertson, a neighbor in northwest Missouri.
+released last February after his conviction was overturned twice for the 1990 murder of Cathy Robertson, a neighbor in northwest Missouri.

 The courtroom in Platte City was packed from both sides waiting to see what will happen next in this lengthy court battle.